FAForever/fa-automation-procedural-content/README.md

     <img src="https://www.faforever.com/images/logos/faflogo.svg" alt="FAForever logo" title="FAForever" align="right" height="60" />
 </a>

-# FAForever Workflow Integration for Procedural Software
+# Workflow Integration for Procedural Software

 This repository provides a script to enhance the workflow between procedural software and a map editor for the game Supreme Commander: Forged Alliance.
 The script assists the user in converting the output of procedurally generated content into a format acceptable by the map editor.
 This effectively eliminates the need for tools such as Photoshop or Gimp that are usually used to manually convert files into the correct format.